 After a few months full of gazillion works, pitches, and full calendar with no day without meetings.

-It was August, 16th.
+It was August, 16th ((My Birthday!!))
 I took a 4 am flight to get myself to the island which required a short transit in Bali.
 Everything was on time, no delays, no drama.
 What a great start indeed!

 For those unfamiliar, Sumba is an island in the south east of Bali, a part of East Nusa Tenggara province.
 The island is getting popularity in the past 4 years due to its pristine land, heavenly waterfalls and it’s nature beauty.
+A great great great idea for you who is looking for some back-to-nature to celebrate your birthday!
 Below here are pictures of my common encounters on the road of Sumba.

 In Sumba, normally if people travel in group they would take a private group tour that has been arranged by tour provider.
 It’s just easier and cheaper – because places in Sumba are pretty distance to travel one another.
 Since I traveled in a small group, I decided to just rent a car with the driver.